willfaught/paige/README.md

 ## Implementation

+The following NPM packages are used:

+- Bootstrap 5.3.0-alpha1
-Bootstrap 5.3.0-alpha1 CSS and JavaScript and Bootstrap Icons 1.10.3 are used unless overridden.
+- Bootstrap Icons 1.10.3

-KaTeX 0.16.4 is used for math typesetting.
+- KaTeX 0.16.4

+The files are checked into in the repository.

+Bootstrap JS and SCSS files can be loaded manually at `paige/bootstrap`, e.g. `paige/bootstrap/alert.js` and `paige/bootstrap/_alert.scss`.

 Hugo names, HTML names, CSS names, and JavaScript names that begin with "paige" capitalized in any way are reserved.